 How to make the perfect mojito

 The beauty about this cocktail is that you can literally go anywhere in the world, ask for a mojito and you will get one (some better than others!).
-Every bar and bartender has their own take on the mojito but the truth is that most customers are happy when a mojito is well made and quite often they don’t need or want anything fancy or complicated.
-Anyways first things first… let’s recap on the history of this popular cocktail.
+Every bar and bartender has their own take on the Mojito but the truth is that most customers are happy when a Mojito is well made and quite often they don’t need or want anything fancy or complicated.
+Anyways, first things first, let’s recap the history of this popular cocktail.

 Let’s start in Cuba

 The exact origin of the Mojito is subject to debate but many agree that Cuba is the birthplace of this classic cocktail.

 One story traces the Mojito to a similar 16th century drink known as "El Drake/Draque”, after Francis Drake.
 In 1586, Drake's ships sailed toward Havana and a drink was created for the men on board that mixed Aguardiente de Cana with local tropical ingredients: lime, sugarcane juice and mint.
 While this drink was not called a Mojito at the time, it was still the original combination of these ingredients.